Police: Woman charged with murder in Pembroke Pines shooting is victim’s wife

 “You could see the woman just walking calmly with her backpack, in no rush, no running, just like she was doing her normal business like any neighbor.
 Pretty scary,” she said.

-Police tracked Michelle down in a nearby hotel, Saturday evening.
+Police tracked Michelle to a nearby hotel, Saturday evening.

 “We established a line of communication with Michelle, and ultimately, after several hours, she agreed to surrender peacefully,” said Feiner.
+“Michelle Gibbs surrendered without incident and without any use of force because those members of the Crisis Response Team were able to de-escalate the situation.”

 Detectives said Michelle provided a statement that helped give way to the first-degree murder charge.